sharanair29/tigerlab/README.md

 All sensitive information such as database password, secret keys and allowed hosts has been decoupled using python-decouple.
 These are stored in the .env file.
 Attached to this repository is a sample .env.example file, please rename this file to a .env file with your db parameters, secret key and allowed hosts.

-# To start the application
+# To start the application manually (for the Docker image build scroll to the end)

 Once redis is running, and a postgres db, db username and db password has been set up.
 Clone the repository and update the .env file with the appropriate settings, if you are in need of generating a secret key for the django web app you may retrieve one from : https://miniwebtool.com/django-secret-key-generator/